Mandate for Syria and the Lebanon: Background

-Unrest erupted in Syria when Faisal accepted a compromise with French Prime Minister Clemenceau.
-Anti-Hashemite demonstrations broke out, and Muslim inhabitants in and around Mount Lebanon revolted in fear of being incorporated into a new, mainly Christian, state of Greater Lebanon.
-A part of France's claim to these territories in the Levant was that France had been acknowledged as a protector of the minority Christian communities by the Ottoman Empire.
+Unrest erupted in Syria when Faisal accepted a compromise with French Prime Minister Georges Clemenceau.
+Anti-Hashemite demonstrations broke out, and Muslim inhabitants in and around Mount Lebanon revolted for fear of being incorporated into a new, mainly Christian, state of Greater Lebanon.
+Much of the French claim to those territories in the Levant was that France had been acknowledged as a protector of the minority Christian communities by the Ottoman Empire.

-In March 1920, the Congress in Damascus adopted a resolution rejecting the Faisal-Clemenceau accords.
-The congress declared the independence of Syria in her natural borders (including Southern Syria or Palestine), and proclaimed Faisal the king of all Arabs.
+In March 1920, the Congress in Damascus adopted a resolution rejecting the Faisal-Clemenceau accords; declared the independence of Syria in its natural borders, including southern Syria and Palestine; and proclaimed Faisal the king of all Arabs.
 Faisal invited Ali Rikabi to form a government.
 The congress also proclaimed political and economic union with neighboring Iraq and demanded its independence as well.

-On 25 April, the supreme inter-Allied council, which was formulating the Treaty of Sèvres, granted France the mandate of Syria (including Lebanon), and granted Britain the Mandate of Palestine (with Trans-Jordan later), and Iraq.
+On 25 April, the Supreme Inter-Allied Council, which was formulating the Treaty of Sèvres, granted France the mandate of Syria (including Lebanon) and Britain the Mandate of Palestine (later including Trans-Jordan) and Iraq.
 Syrians reacted with violent demonstrations, and a new government headed by Hashim al-Atassi was formed on 7 May 1920.
-The new government decided to organize general conscription and began forming an army.
+The new government decided to organise general conscription and began forming an army.